BZemba87/finish-the-lyrics/README.md

 4. As a first time user, I want to know my total score at the end of the quiz
 5. As a first time user, I want the option to play the quiz again

+### Returning User Goals
+1. As a returning user, I want to improve my score